WoTTsecurity/wott-io/_posts/2019-06-22-wott-secures-the-internet-of-things.md

 TL;DR It’s Let’s Encrypt for IoT - you know you want it.

+{% asset blog/green-padlock.png srcset:width="1300 2x" srcset:width="650 1x" alt="If the web can have it, why can’t IoT?" %}

 Figure 1 - If the web can have it, why can’t IoT?